Particular-Cloud/particular-integration-examples/simple-remix/README.md

 ## Next steps

-### Refactor strings to use the useText hook
+### Refactor strings to useText hook calls

-Use the VS Code extension to refactor strings to use the useText hook without leaving the editor.
+Use the VS Code extension to refactor strings to useText hook calls without leaving the editor.
+The strings are automatically saved to your Particular.Cloud project!

-You can find a short video detailing the keyboard shortcuts here in the [VS Code documentation](https://particular.cloud/documentation/developers/vscode/creation).
+You can find a short video detailing the keyboard shortcuts in the [VS Code documentation](https://particular.cloud/documentation/developers/v1/vscode#string-refactoring).